Sanchitraina1999/mrbs/README.md

 -------------------------------

-The Meeting Room Booking System (MRBS) is a PHP-based application for
+The Meeting Room Booking System (MRBS) is a MERN-based application for booking meeting rooms.

-booking meeting rooms (surprisingly!).
-I got annoyed with the piles of books

-which were being used to book meetings.
-They were slow, hard to edit and only

-at the reception desk.
-I thought that a nice web-based system would be much

-nicer.

-Some parts of this are based on WebCalender 0.9.4 by Craig Knudsen

-(http://www.radix.net/~cknudsen/webcalendar/) but there is now very little

-which is similar.
-There are fundamental design goal differences between

-WebCalendar and MRBS - WC is for individuals, MRBS is for meeting rooms.

 ------